Shep Shepherd

-Berisford Shepherd, professionally known as Shep Shepherd (January 19, 1917 – November 25, 2018), was an American multi-instrumental jazz musician, composer and singer.
+Berisford “Shep” Shepherd (January 19, 1917 – November 25, 2018), was an American multi-instrumental jazz musician, composer and singer.

 Beginnings

 Shepherd's father Charlie Shepherd was an engineer from the West Indies working to build the Panama Canal when Shepherd was conceived.
 His father sent his mother by ship to New Orleans, intending she continue Philadelphia to live with relatives there.
 Shepherd was born in Honduras during the journey, and then raised in first a Jewish neighborhood and later a black neighborhood in Philadelphia.

 He had an early fascination with marching bands, drumming on tables and chairs until his mother bought him a toy drum to save wear and tear on the furniture.
 He attended the Jules E. Mastbaum Area Conservatory and Vocational School where he trained as a percussionist on timpani, vibraphone, xylophone, snare and bass drums.
 Students were required to have a secondary instrument, Shepherd's was trombone.
 He also trained as a cabinet maker.
 He initially hoped for a career in the Philadelphia Orchestra, but then his interest shifted to jazz.
 He also formed a friendship with drummer Jimmy Crawford, who was able to help his career in New York.